 The Serial Communications port also serves as the input for the external scan trigger.
-For more information on externally triggering scans, "Scanning With An External Trigger" on page 18.
+For more information on externally triggering scans, "Scanning With An External Trigger" on page 19.

-For information on changing the boot parameters including the module's Ethernet IP address, see "Operating in Bootloader Mode" on page 85.
+For information on changing the boot parameters including the module's Ethernet IP address, see "DTS4050 Boot Parameters" on page 81.